If your daughter is interested in joining a sorority, you have come to the right place! Some frequently asked questions and answers are listed below.

 How does my student join?

 The formal recruitment process is the primary method by which Panhellenic sororities acquire new members.
-It will begin Sunday, January 13th, 2019 and conclude Sunday, January 20th, 2019.
+It will begin Sunday, January 12, 2020 and end with Bid Day on Sunday, January 19, 2020.
 This process consists of an orientation program and four rounds of events that allow potential new members and members of the Panhellenic chapters an opportunity to get to know each other.

 If my student is interested in Sorority Life, what should I do?